-~90% of India's non-poor population still receive the LPG subsidy, leaving limited resources to subsidise poorer households
+~90% of India's non-poor population

+still receive the LPG subsidy, leaving limited resources to subsidise poorer households Source: CEEW analysis, 202

-10 tales from the (R)evolutionary road Measuring impact in public policy is fraught with the risk of overstating one's influence.
+10 tales from the (R) evolutionary road

+Measuring impact in public policy is fraught with the risk of overstating one's influence.
 Several players can claim (and rightfully so) to have had a role.
 We claim no monopoly of ideas.
 Even in cases where we have led the generation of a proposal, we have had to work with partners within and outside government to see through its advent, execution or evaluation.

 In this spirit of co-ownership and collaboration for public service, we look back on our work dedicated to the people and the planet.

-I Putting People at the Centre of World-Class Research #PeopleFirst@CEEW 400 million people indirectly impacted through CEEW research and outreach to clean cooking fuel 125 million lives impacted through our direct research and engagement with development of the Saubhagya scheme for achieving universal household electrification
+400 million people

+indirectly impacted through CEEW research and outreach to improve the Ujjwala scheme for clean cooking fuel impacted through our direct research and engagement with the government that led to the development of the Saubhagya scheme for achieving universal household electrification